ncatlab/nlab-content/pages/3/1/0/4/4013/content.md

 +-- {: .proof}
 ######Proof
 An abelian category is the same thing as an effective regular $Ab$-enriched category (see Categories and Allegories, section 1.59).
-Now combine the previous two lemmas.
+Now apply the previous lemma in conjunction with axiom 1.
 =--

+## Category of type T objects

+Now we show that the full subcategory of type T objects is a pretopos.

 +-- {: .un_lem}
 ######Lemma